Deborah Rudibaugh

 In April of 2016, nearly a year after Jake's disappearance, David's friend Jeremy McDonald moves to the ranch to help out.

-When we were like nine years old, we just ended up being good friends.
+I met Dave when we were like nine years old.
+We just ended up being good friends.

 Dave sent me a message around the end of 2015.